-An important aspect of the course is ensuring you know how to look after yourself; understanding the practical techniques to look after your body as well as learning about nutrition to keep yourself in peak condition which will allow you to get the most out of a physically demanding course.
+An important aspect of the course is ensuring you know how to look after yourself.
+You’ll learn practical techniques to look after your body, and learn about nutrition to keep yourself in peak condition.

 Complementary studies including practical, technical and academic theory

-Understanding all the technical and practical aspects of performance also helps you when creating work.
-To help get the most out of the course,ground your knowledge of physical theatre and develop your academic skills in research and referencing you’ll explore the history of circus within the context of the history of circus.
+Understanding all the technical and practical aspects of performance helps you when creating work.
+You’ll explore the history of circus, and develop your academic skills through written research projects.

 Practice and evaluations

 Throughout the course you'll regularly show work to gain feedback from peers and tutors and help evaluate and feedback on others’ work.
 This is vital for creators and performers in developing work and allows you to begin doing so in a safe and comfortable environment.

 You're assessed in various ways to examine your range of abilities and skills.
 You're set coursework and assessed through public performances, creative project development, artistic and theoretical presentations, written feedback and reflection, personal training logs, practical tests, research and essay work.

 Teaching is delivered through practical classes, formal lectures, small group tutorials, one-to-one tutorials, supervised practice sessions, and visits from external specialists.
 You’ll also devise and perform presentations each week for tutor and peer feedback.

 In your first year you'll be introduced to Personal Development Planning in the form of journals and reflection.
 The second year of your study develops the processes and techniques introduced in your first year.
 You create personalised action plans of the technical and conditioning learning and progress you want to make, and measure yourself against this plan.
 To develop your creative performance-making skills, you'll have a series of devising projects, both ensemble and solo.